Jan69/SAM/README.md

 Software Automatic Mouth - Tiny Speech Synthesizer

-***(most of the README is written by the original porter (s-macke I think))***
+***(most of the README is written by the original porter (s-macke I think))*** *this seems to be so direct port that it retains the limits of the original* *such as not being able to read out long texts, and having trouble with punctuation sometimes*

 What is SAM?
 ============